Further Collapses in TFNP: Path-Pigeonhole Problems

 \begin{lemma} Let $f(t)>t$ be polynomial-time computable.
 There exists a reduction $\iphp\leq \pathiphp_f$ that maps an instance with parameters $(A,B) = (T+1,T)$ to an instance with parameters $(A,B) = (f(T),T)$ and $(N,M) = (f(T),f(T)-T+1)$. \end{lemma}

 \begin{proof} The idea behind this reduction is very simple.
-Intuitively, we have the ability to merge $T+1$ paths into $T$ paths, such that finding a ``mistake'', i.e., a path that stops, requires solving the $\iphp$ instance.
-In particular, if we start with some $N$ paths, where $N \geq T+1$, then we can merge those paths into $N-1$ paths by merging the first $T+1$ paths into $T$ paths, and leaving the remaining $N-(T+1)$ paths unchanged.
-Applying this idea repeatedly, we can merge $f(T)$ paths into just $T$ paths in $f(T)-T$ steps.
+Intuitively, we have the ability to ``merge'' $T+1$ paths into $T$ paths by using the $\iphp$ instance.
+Namely, we can go from having $T+1$ paths on some column $i$ to having only $T$ paths on the next column $i+1$, and such that finding a ``mistake'', i.e., a path that stops between the two columns, requires solving the $\iphp$ instance.
+In particular, if we start with some $N$ paths, where $N \geq T+1$, then we can ``merge'' those paths into $N-1$ paths by ``merging'' the first $T+1$ paths into $T$ paths, and leaving the remaining $N-(T+1)$ paths unchanged.
+Applying this idea repeatedly, we can ``merge'' $f(T)$ paths into just $T$ paths in $f(T)-T$ steps.
 This results in an instance of $\pathiphp_f$ with $f(T)-T+1$ columns, where every solution yields a solution to the $\iphp$ instance; see \cref{figure:reduction_php_pathphp}.
 More formally, let $(S,P)$ denote an instance of $\iphp$ with parameters $A=T+1$ and $B=T$.
 Without loss of generality, we can assume that no pigeon goes to the invalid hole, i.e., $S(x,1) \neq T+1$ for all $x \in [T+1]$.
+Indeed, if there is such an edge, we can just remove it and this does not change the set of solutions; the node pointing to the invalid hole was a solution before, and now it is still a solution, because it has no successor.
 We construct an instance $(\widehat{S}, \widehat{P})$ of $\pathiphp_f$ on the $[N] \times [M]$ grid, where $N=f(T)$, $M=f(T)-T+1$, $A=f(T)$ and $B=T$.
 The successor circuit $\widehat{S}$ is defined as follows:

 and the predecessor circuit $\widehat{P}$ is then defined accordingly to be consistent with $\widehat{S}$.
 Both circuits can be constructed in polynomial time, given $S$ and $P$, and given that $f$ can be computed in polynomial time.
 It is straightforward to check that any solution of the constructed instance yields a solution to the original $\iphp$ instance. \end{proof}